MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/resource-pools.md

 ## Configuration considerations

-- Resource pools will **not display** in schedule assistant results for requirements where Work Location = Onsite.
-By default Work Order related requirements are set to Onsite.
-Requirements with a Work Location = Facility or Location Agnostic are elligible to display in schedule assistant results.
+- Resource pools will not display in schedule assistant results for requirements where **Work Location = Onsite**.
+By default, work order-related requirements are set to onsite.
+Only requirements with a **Work Location = Facility** or **Location Agnostic** will show up in schedule assistant results.

 - Crew resources and pool resources cannot be made children of a pool.

-- **Location of Pool Members:** If a resource is the child of a pool through a bookable resource groups (bookableresourcegroup) record, the location of the child resource is taken from the pool.
-Additionally, if a resource pool is related to a facility/facility pool resource via bookable resource association (msdyn_bookableresourceassociation), this means the pool works at the location established on the related facility/facility pool, and the location is therefore taken from the facility/facility pool.
+- **Location of Pool Members**: If a resource is the child of a pool through a bookable resource groups (bookableresourcegroup) record, the location of the child resource is taken from the pool.
+Additionally, if a resource pool is related to a facility or facility pool resource through bookable resource association (msdyn_bookableresourceassociation), the location is taken from the facility or facility pool.

-- When a pool resource has **Derive Capacity from Group Members** set to **Yes**, the pool's capacity for a given time slot is effected by (1) the number of pool members (2) the dates the pool members are part of the pool and (3) the working hours of the pool members.
+- When a pool resource has **Derive Capacity from Group Members** set to **Yes**, the pool's capacity for a given time slot is effected by:
+  - the number of pool members
+  - the dates the pool members are part of the pool and
+  - the working hours of the pool members

-### Choosing the right Resource Type
+### Choosing the right resource type

-- Whether the pool resource, pool members, or both show in schedule assistant results depends on the Resource Types selected on a requirement record.
-If Resource Type “Pool” is selected, and if the resource pool has availability along with all other matching constraints expressed on the requirement such as characteristics and roles/categories, the pool itself can return as an option to book.
-If the Resource Type “Pool” is **not selected** on the requirement, pool members can still return in the results presuming that the Pool member’s “Resource Type” is checked off on the Requirement. **Reminder** that if no resource types are selected, all resource types are considered.
+Whether the pool resource, pool members, or both show in schedule assistant results depends on the resource types selected on a requirement record.
+If the resource type **Pool** is selected, and if the resource pool has availability along with all other matching constraints expressed on the requirement, the pool itself can return as an option to book.
+If the resource type **Pool** is **not selected** on the requirement, pool members can still return in the results, presuming that the pool member’s resource type is checked off on the requirement.
+If no resource types are selected, all resource types are considered.

-  - **Example:** let’s say there is a requirement that only has Resource Type of “Account” selected, and there is a resource with Resource Type of “Pool”, and Pool Type of “Account, Contact, User”.
-In this example, the pool resource itself will not be returned in the Schedule Assistant search, but the child pool members (of Resource Type “Account”) will be returned by the Schedule Assistant.
+For example, consider a requirement that only has resource type **Account** selected, a resource with resource type **Pool**, and pool type of **Account, Contact, User**.
+In this example, the pool resource itself will not be returned in the schedule assistant search, but the child pool members (with resource type **Account**) will be returned by the schedule assistant.

 ### Using characteristics with pools

-  The same logic that is applied to the requirement Resource Type attribute applies to all constraints.
-Consider the following example: A requirement has a required characteristic called **Electric Vehicle Mechanic**.
+The same logic that is applied to the requirement resource type attribute applies to all constraints.
+Consider the following example: a requirement has a required characteristic called **Electric Vehicle Mechanic**.
 There is a pool that has the characteristic **Mechanic**, but not **Electric Vehicle Mechanic**.
-The pool has a child member that has the Characteristics of both **Mechanic** and **Electric Vehicle Mechanic**.
-When running the Schedule Assistant on the requirement, presuming there is availability, the pool resource itself will not be presented to book since it is missing the required characteristic (**Electric Vehicle Mechanic**), but the pool member will be presented since this child resource has the necessary characteristic for this job.
-The idea of this implementation is the pool members should have all the attributes expressed on the pool, but they may have additional attributes as well if they have specialties.
-Since not all the pool members have these additional attributes, like the **Electric Vehicle Mechanic**, if this requirement gets booked to the pool and the one pool member who has this characteristic is not available as you get closer to the appointment time, what happens?
-Who will be assigned to this booking which is currently booked to the pool?
+The pool has a child member that has both the characteristics **Mechanic** and **Electric Vehicle Mechanic**.

+When running the schedule assistant on the requirement, presuming availability, the pool resource itself will not be presented to book since it is missing the required characteristic (**Electric Vehicle Mechanic**), but the pool member will be presented since the resource has the necessary characteristic for this job.
+The reason for this is that the pool members should have all the attributes expressed on the pool, but they may have additional attributes as well if they have specialties.
+Since not all the pool members have these additional attributes, like the **Electric Vehicle Mechanic**, if this requirement gets booked to the pool and the one pool member who has this characteristic is not available as the appointment time nears, what happens?
+Who will be assigned to this booking currently booked to the pool?
 You may not have other resources to pickup the work.
 Therefore, the idea is to book the actual resource itself to ensure that this unique job has coverage.

 ## Additional Notes

-- Requirement Groups cannot be dragged and dropped or substituted
+- Requirement groups can't be dragged and dropped or substituted
-- When changing the working hours of a resource, it does not recalculate capacity
+- When changing the working hours of a resource, capacity is not recalculated

 ### Pool availability affects member availability and vice versa

-- Being part of a pool can severely limit a resource's ability to be scheduled.
+Being part of a pool can severely limit a resource's ability to be scheduled.
 Resources cannot be expected to operate as part of a pool and independently at the same time.
 If a pool resource itself is booked to capacity for a given time slot, pool members will not show as available for that time slot and vice versa.
 If all pool members are booked for a given time slot, the pool will not show as available for that time slot.

+#### Example 1: Pool resource only

-  - **Example 1: Pool Resource Only** When searching for availability, the Schedule Assistant will look at the Pool capacity set on the Pool Resource and will subtract existing bookings that are booked to the Pool Resource itself, or any of the Pool’s child Resources.
-By way of example, let’s assume that the Pool capacity is set to 10 continuing the scenario from above.
-Let’s also assume there are no child Resources for this pool.
-When finding availability using the Schedule Assistant, the Pool will be looked at as if there are 10 resources associated to the pool.
+When searching for availability, the schedule assistant will look at the pool capacity set on the pool resource, and will subtract existing bookings that are booked to the pool resource itself, or any of the pool’s child resources.
+Consider a pool's capacity is set to 10.
+Let’s also assume there are no child resources for this pool.
+When finding availability using the schedule assistant, the pool will be looked at as if there are 10 resources associated to the pool.

 For example, let’s say you are searching for a 30-minute requirement.
-If the pool has 10 bookings from 10 to 10:30, the pool will not be recommended for the requirement between 10 and 10:30.
-This is because the total capacity of the Pool at 10 AM is 10, but there are 10 bookings scheduled to this Pool Resource at 10 AM.
-However, if the pool only has 9 bookings between 10 and 10:30, then the pool can be recommended between 10 and 10:30.
+If the pool has 10 bookings from 10 to 10:30, the pool will not be recommended for the requirement between 10 AM and 10:30 AM.
+This is because the total capacity of the pool at 10 AM is 10, but there are 10 bookings scheduled to this pool resource at 10 AM.
+However, if the pool only has 9 bookings between 10 AM and 10:30 AM, then the pool can be recommended.

-  - **Example 2: Pool Resource and Child Resources** If the bookings for the Pool and its members exceed the total capacity established on the pool, every Resource in the Pool and the Pool itself is considered unavailable.
-But if there is overall aggregate availability, then each Resource still has its own availability calculation.
-As an example, if the Pool Resource has a capacity of 10, and there are 9 bookings between 10 and 10:30 on the Pool Resource, and the child Resource has one booking from 10 to 10:30.
-In this case, since in aggregate, the Pool and its children have as many or more bookings (10) than the capacity on the Pool (10), the entire Pool and its child Resources are considered not available for that timeframe (10:00 to 10:30). **However**, if the Pool Resource has 8 bookings and the child Resource has 1 booking, since this is a total of 9 bookings, the Pool and its child Resources will not be removed between 10 and 10:30.
-In this case, the Pool itself will show as available, however the child Resource will not return as available since there is already a booking at 10 o’clock for the child resource.
+#### Example 2: Pool resource and child resources

+If the bookings for the pool and its members exceed the total capacity established on the pool, every resource in the pool and the pool itself is considered unavailable.
+But if there is overall aggregate availability, then each resource still has its own availability calculation.
+For example, consider if a pool resource has a capacity of 10, and there are 9 bookings between 10 AM and 10:30 AM on the pool resource, and the child resource has one booking from 10 to 10:30.
+In this case, since in aggregate the pool and its children have as many or more bookings (10) than the capacity on the Pool (10), the entire pool and its child resources are considered unavailable for that timeframe (10:00 AM to 10:30 AM).

+However, if the pool resource has 8 bookings and the child resource has 1 booking, since this is a total of 9 bookings, the pool and its child resources will not be removed between 10 and 10:30.
+In this case, the pool itself will show as available, however the child resource will not return as available since there is already a booking at 10 AM for the child resource.

-### Pools vs. Crews: when to use each?
+### Pools vs. crews: when to use each?

-- One main difference between pools and crews is crews are expected to do work together and bookings cascade (at least by default).
+One main difference between pools and crews is crews are expected to do work together and bookings cascade (at least by default).
 This means scheduling a crew will create bookings for crew members, whereas booking a pool does not create bookings for pool members.
 Additionally, crews can be a compilation of different types of resources such as a person and a piece of equipment.
 In contrast, pools are designed to be homogeneous meaning entirely people, equipment, or facilities.